ProgrammingMentorship/programmingmentorship.github.io/content/docs/lessons/foundations/lesson-one.md

 ```

 Here is a simple expression that adds two numbers. "+" is
 the operator, and we also give arguments "2" and "3".
-You can change
-the numbers if you'd like:
+Try changing the numbers and clicking _Run Program_ again.

 {{< scheme >}}
 (+ 2 3)